liantian-cn/logitech-pubg/README.md

 # Copyright

 - recoil table some from [mpgh](mpgh.net/forum/forumdisplay.php?f=913) / [uc](unknowncheats.me/forum/playerunknown-s-battlegrounds/)e or other forums public information , other from developer self testing.
-- all other source code, write by my self.
+- all other source code, write by myself.
 - [The Unlicense](https://github.com/liantian-cn/logitech-pubg/blob/master/LICENSE "The Unlicense")
-- No service, any suggest can use [Issues](https://github.com/liantian-cn/logitech-pubg/issues?q= "Issues").
+- No support, for suggestions, use [Issues](https://github.com/liantian-cn/logitech-pubg/issues?q= "Issues").